 - What is the goal of each treatment?
 Is it to eliminate the cancer, help my child feel better, or both?

 - What are the potential risks and benefits of each treatment?

 - Who will be part of the health care team, and what does each member do?

 - Who will be coordinating my child’s overall treatment and follow-up care?

 - Does this center specialize in the treatment of children, adolescents, and young adults with cancer?

 - What chemotherapy will my child receive?
-How long and how frequently?
+How often and for how long?

 - Will my child receive radiation therapy?